Shawn Camp (singer): Biography

-Since early 2007, Camp had been collaborating with country legend Loretta Lynn writing songs such as "I'm Dyin' for Someone to Live For" and "I'm More Alone When I'm With You" together.
+Since early 2007, Camp had been collaborating with country singer-songwriter Loretta Lynn writing songs such as "I'm Dyin' for Someone to Live For" and "I'm More Alone When I'm With You" together.
 Camp has featured some of the photographs taken at the Cash Cabin Studio in Hendersonville, Tennessee which many believe means he is going to be duetting on some of Lynn's upcoming albums.
 The pair usually wrote together at Lynn's home in Hurricane Mills, Tennessee (known as The Loretta Lynn Dude Ranch.)

 In September 2010, Reprise Records issued the previously unreleased 1994 album, retitled 1994.

 In 2012, Camp won Album of the Year at the American Music Awards for his co production with Tamara Saviano of This One's for Him: A Tribute to Guy Clark.

 In 2013, Camp became the lead vocalist for The Earls of Leicester and he has been a session musician.

 In January 2014, Camp won a Grammy Award for his production of Guy Clark's album My Favorite Picture of You.
 This was his second Grammy nomination for Best Folk Album of the Year, in December, 2012, he and co-producer Tamara Saviano, were nominated for This One's for Him: A Tribute to Guy Clark.

-The 2023 Grammy Awards presented the legendary Willie Nelson's "A Beautiful Time" with "Country Album of The Year".
+The 2023 Grammy Awards presented Willie Nelson's A Beautiful Time with "Country Album of The Year".
 The title cut, along with album cut, "We're Not Happy 'Til You're Not Happy", were both penned by Camp.